MethodsAndPractices/vsteam/.docs/Add-VSTeamProcess.md

 ### -ReferenceName

-Allows the a system-generated name based on the new Process's assigned GUID to be overriden.
+Allows the system-generated name based on the new process's assigned GUID to be overriden.
 This parameter can usually be omitted, and should be omitted when piping multiple names into the command.

 ```yaml
 Type: String